Pedro-Ponteiro/Linkedin_ProfileVisits_Booster/README.md

 -> selenium package
 -> Google Chrome

-To use the app, leave me a message and I will be more then happy to explain you how to use it.
+To use the app, leave me a message and I will be more then happy to teach you how to use it.

 linkedin: https://www.linkedin.com/in/prado-356461181/